Jump to navigation

 For children ages three through four, there is no one agency or system responsible for responding to referrals from child welfare for developmental screening.

 This Developmental Screening Educational Tool was developed by the CAPTA Work Group.
 This group is an inter-disciplinary team of subject matter experts that was developed as a partnership between the CDHS Office of Early Childhood and Office of Children, Youth & Families.
 Experts throughout Colorado were recruited to assist with developing frequently asked questions, as well as soliciting feedback from groups and individuals who work within the education, early intervention, health, and child welfare systems.

-CAPTA Work Group Members include:
+CAPTA Work Group Members created by: